 With an increase in smaller but more frequent order volumes, it became clear to Klingspor that sufficient capacity, fast and faultless processes and a system that could turn orders around within 24 hours, were essential to remain competitive.
 The fact that the company is on course for at least 5–10% growth per year made this more important.
 Klingspor's previous warehouse was no longer up to the job.
 It was time to act.

 At the start, it was by no means a given that the new solution would be fully automatic.
 After all, the company used to rely largely on manual processes based on a pallet rack system, combined with the Pick by Light picking method.
-But that was set to change when the company extended its existing shipping hall to house a new logistics centre.
+But that was set to change when the company extended its existing shipping hall to house a new logistics center.
 It was an exciting project and yet a challenge too, as the available space was very limited due to the nature of the site.
 It is no secret that SSI SCHAEFER offers a wide range of efficient storage systems, but this case required an especially creative solution comprised of innovative systems that had to be combined in a tailor-made arrangement.

 Extension of the storage areas

-Optimisation of internal logistics processes
+Optimization of internal logistics processes

 Elimination of unproductive employment percentages